williampiat3/ImprovingPSRemotePlay/README.md

 </p>

 On our networks we had the following throughput:
-* For the pi 4: 900 Mb/s on the LAN and 50Mb/s over the VPN
+* For the pi 4: 900 Mb/s on the LAN and 50Mb/s over the VPN (OpenVPN as bridge and WireGuard)
-* For the pi zero: 200 Mb/s on the LAN, and 11 Mb/s over the VPN
+* For the pi zero: 200 Mb/s on the LAN, and 11 Mb/s over the VPN (OpenVPN as bridge)

 The VPN drastically reduces the throughput but this is the only way you can safely connect remotely to your local network.